 They don’t need protection from eviction.
 They know the date rent is due and they will do anything possible to make sure it is paid by then.
 The payment of their rent is all the eviction protection they need.

-They don’t need injury compensation for an accident, that’s just your American (or Anti-American) sense of entitlement talking.
+They don’t need injury compensation for an accident, that could be get working with Idaho Sponsors, that’s just your American (or Anti-American) sense of entitlement talking, although they’re attorneys that will make sure you get benefits if you deserve them.
 While unfortunate, the accident is just one of the growing pains these people will go through.
 When they are allowed to achieve their potential you can be assured that they will design their streets and building so as to prevent such accidents.